AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 mkdir /parentDirectory/newDirectory--------creates the newDirectory inside the parentDirectory.
 mv /directory/fileName /directory/subdirectory---------------moves the file to the destination directory.
 rm /directory/subDirectory/fileName----------------deletes the file at the final destination.
 rm -r /directory/subDirectory-----------------deletes the subDirectory entirely.
+cd - :-----------changes the working directory to the previous.